-STACFAD approved the Administrative Report (item 10) for 1991 and noted preliminary statistics were used for calculations of billing to the Contracting Parties.
+STACFAD approved the Administrative Report (item 10) for 1990 and noted preliminary statistics were used for calculations of billing to the Contracting Parties.
 STACFAD recommends that appropriate actions be taken to ensure the timely reports of catch statistics from Contracting Parties be presented to the NAFO Secretariat for these purposes.

-2.6 The Chairman explained that item 11 - Election of Officers, Chairmen and Vice-Chairmen - should be postponed as usual to the end of the Meeting to give delegations the chance to discuss this issue among themselves.
-At the conclusion of the Meeting on 13 September, there were elections of a new Chairman and a Vice-Chairman.
-In accordance with the provisions of Article IV.2 of the Convention the Representative of Japan, K. Yonezawa, was elected as the Chairman of the General Council, the President of the Organization, to serve for a term of two (2) years (1992-1993), and the Representative of Norway, P. Gullestad, was elected as the Vice-Chairman.
-This motion was moved by Canada and supported by the EEC and all delegations present.

-3. Coordination of the External Relations (item 12 of the Agenda)

-- 3.1 The Chairman stated that the issue of large-scale pelagic driftnet fishing was a subject of discussion at the last 12th Annual Meeting and asked the Executive Secretary to explain the status of the pending question to the meeting. - 3.2 The Executive Secretary presented information of his communication to Under-Secretary of UN and Contracting Parties, which was approved by the meeting (Annex 6). - 3.3 The Chairman summarized the positions of Contracting Parties that the Executive Secretary shall write to the UN informing of an endorsement by NAFO of the United Nations Resolution 45/197 (Annex 7) on large-scale pelagic driftnet fishing and asking, as the USSR Representative suggested, for clarification on the definition of "large-scale pelagic driftnet fishery". - 4.
-Fishing Activities in the Regulatory Area Adverse to the Objectives of the Convention (Article XIX of the Convention) (items 13 to 15 of the Agenda) - 4.1 The Chairman of the Standing Committee on Fishing Activities of Non-Contracting Parties in the Regulatory Area (STACFAC), C. Southgate (EEC) presented during the first plenary session on 10 September, a draft report on two meetings of the Committee in 1991 (January, June) and stated that the Committee achieved some positive results.
+- 2.6 The Chairman explained that item 11 Election of Officers, Chairmen and Vice-Chairmen should be postponed as usual to the end of the Meeting to give delegations the chance to discuss this issue among themselves.
+At the conclusion of the Meeting on September 13, there were elections of a new Chairman and a Vice-Chairman.
+In accordance with the provisions of Article IV.2 of the Convention the Representative of Japan, Mr. K. Yonezawa, was elected as the Chairman of the General Council, the President of the Organization, to serve for a term of two years (1992-1993), and the Representative of Norway, Mr. P. Gullestad, was elected as the Vice-Chairman.
+This motion was moved by Canada and supported by the European Economic Community and all delegations present. - 3.
+Coordination of the External Relations (item 12 of the Agenda) - 3.1 The Chairman stated that the issue of large-scale pelagic driftnet fishing was a subject of discussion at the last 12th Annual Meeting and asked the Executive Secretary to explain the status of the pending question to the meeting. - 3.2 The Executive Secretary presented information of his communication to Under-Secretary of UN and Contracting Parties (GF/91-167, GF/91-251), which was approved by the meeting.
+(Annex 6) - 3.3 The Chairman summarized the positions of Contracting Parties that the Executive Secretary shall write to the UN informing of an endorsement by NAFO of the United Nations Resolution 45/197 (Annex 7) on large-scale pelagic driftnet fishing and asking, as the USSR Representative suggested, for clarification on the definition of "large-scale pelagic driftnet fishery". - 4.
+Fishing Activities in the Regulatory Area adverse to the Objectives of the Convention (Article XIX of the Convention) (items 13 to 15 of the Agenda) - 4.1 The Chairman of the new Standing Committee on Fishing Activities of Non-Contracting Parties in the Regulatory Area - STACFAC, Mr. Southgate (EEC) presented during the first plenary session on September 10 a draft report on two meetings of the Committee in 1991 (January, June) and stated that the Committee achieved some positive results.
 The Committee had considered the following three basic points: